 Orioles pitcher Hess hit in eye playing catch with football

 ST. PETERSBURG, Fla.
-(AP) — Baltimore Orioles pitcher David Hess might miss a scheduled start after being hit in the eye while playing catch with a football.
+(AP) — Orioles pitcher David Hess might want to stick to baseball.

-Baltimore manager Buck Showalter didn’t rule out Hess missing his start Saturday night against the Rays.
+By the early innings, Hess was back in the Baltimore dugout — wearing an LSU football helmet.

+“I could not entirely tell you where the LSU helmet came from,” Hess said.
+“It appeared in the second inning and I was told to wear it so I wore it.”

-It’s a normal sight before batting practice to see pitchers doing running work involving football passes.
+It’s a normal sight almost across the majors to see pitchers doing running work involving football passes before batting practice.

+“I think going out there and playing around … that’s just kind of part of being an athlete,” Hess said.
+“We want to go out there, we want to toss around a football or whatever it may be.
+This is just one of those times where a freak accident happens so next time I’ve just got to move my head or catch the ball.”

+Turns out that Hess won’t miss his start Saturday night against the Rays.
+The 25-year-old Hess is 3-9 with a 5.27 ERA this season.

 Hess is not the only issue for the Baltimore rotation this weekend.